tanin47/tip/README.md

 ### Why is Tip written in Objective-C instead of Swift?

 Because I don't know how to write Swift.
 I'd like to switch to Swift though.

+### What does Tip mean?

+Tip is a Thai word that means magical and divine.
+The word is derived from the word, divya, which exists in both Pali and Sanskrit.